CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/integrated_model_part1.md

 5.  **Refine Documentation:** Improve the clarity and completeness of code comments and documentation, following established best practices.
 6.  **Address Code Quality Issues:** Conduct a systematic review of the C# source code to identify potential errors, code smells, or areas that do not align with the stated core principles.

-This action plan will guide the next phase of research and development for the `OpenEchoSystem.Core` library, ensuring it meets its goals of providing a stable, reliable, and well-documented foundation for other projects.
+This action plan will guide the next phase of research and development for the `ConsmicLexicon.Foundation` library, ensuring it meets its goals of providing a stable, reliable, and well-documented foundation for other projects.